OPTIMISE YOUR SOCIAL MEDIA STRATEGY

 A social media audit is one of the best ways you can improve your financial services social media results.
 It doesn't need to take long, but it's crucial to get a few things right.

-With an estimated 4.89 billion social media users in 2023, it's worth taking the time to evaluate your financial services social media strategy.
+With an estimated 4.89 billion social media users in 2023, and an estimated 5.07 Billion users in 2024 it's worth taking the time to evaluate your financial services social media strategy.
 An audit may sound daunting, but it's simply a matter of having a checklist and measuring results against specific benchmarks.

 Let's explore how you can determine if your financial social media plan is poised for success or headed for disappointment in the coming months.